easy oat bars

 • Desiccated coconut

-The mixture also makes great energy balls if you don’t want to bake them.
-Just roll into balls and roll into a bit more desiccated coconut.
+No!
+The mixture tastes amazing unbaked too.
+You can press down into the tin to make little energy bars.
+Alternatively, the mixture also makes great energy balls.
+Just roll into balls and cover into a bit more desiccated coconut.
 Or you can do half and half; it’s a really versatile recipe.

 Try both ways and let me know in the comments which one you prefer.